Welcome MxCC Parents and Families!

 - Every major includes General Education courses, as outlined in the MxCC Course Catalog

-- With careful planning prior to transferring to a four-year college, your son/daughter/family member can fulfill bachelor degree AND associate degree requirements AT THE SAME TIME
+- With careful planning prior to transferring to a four-year college, your son/daughter/family member can fulfill some bachelor degree AND associate degree requirements AT THE SAME TIME

 A WORD ABOUT THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)